How to Cook Crown Roast of Pork

 Once it's in the oven, prepare your stuffing.
 Our Special Occasion Stuffed Crown Pork Roast includes a sweet bread stuffing recipe, but you can use your favorite stuffing or dressing recipe.

 Cook the roast at 375 degrees F (190 degrees C) for two hours, then remove it from the oven to fill it with stuffing.
 Turn the rib tips up, then fill the center (the cavity) with stuffing.
 Return the roast to the oven and set the timer for an hour and a half.
 Meanwhile, keep an eye on stuffing.
 If the stuffing turns too brown, cover it with aluminum foil.

 Once the oven timer goes off, the roast should be at an internal temperature of 175 degrees F (80 degrees C).
 Insert a meat thermometer between two ribs in the thickest part of the meat, making sure that the end of the thermometer doesn't touch a bone.
 Your roast may take more or less time than this to cook.

 Serve your crown roast of pork on a warm platter, and let it stand for 15 minutes.
-This helps it the juices redistribute through the mean, and it will be easier to carve.
+This helps the juices redistribute through the meat, and it will be easier to carve.
 Carve it by slicing between ribs, and serve with stuffing.
 You might like to check out our recommendations for the best side dishes to serve with pork roast.